evansp01/cross/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Navigation

+Tab: Go to next word (wrapping)
+Shift + Tab: Go to previous word (wrapping)
+Arrow keys navigate (orientation exists in white characters) Typing fills, you cannot wrap, typing will not overwrite black squares Typing a dot produces a black square and moves to the next square